riot/riot.github.io/migration-guide.md

 ## Component Syntax and API

-The components syntax was updated to match the modern JavaScript standards to avoid any possible ambiguity.
+The components' syntax was updated to match the modern JavaScript standards to avoid any possible ambiguity.
 Less magic means more clarity and interoperability.
-Riot.js 4 components are designed to be completely future proof!
+Riot.js 4 components are designed to be completely future-proof!

 ### The script tag